istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 and [let the egress gateway perform TLS origination](/docs/tasks/traffic-management/egress/egress-gateway-tls-origination/#perform-tls-origination-with-an-egress-gateway).

 Both alternatives have their pros and cons, you should choose between them according to your circumstances.
-The choice would mainly depend on the question if your application can send unencrypted HTTP requests and if your organization's security policies allow sending unencrypted HTTP requests.
+The choice mainly depends on whether your application can send unencrypted HTTP requests and whether your organization's security policies allow sending unencrypted HTTP requests.
 For example, if your application uses some client library that encrypts the traffic without a possibility to cancel the encryption, you cannot use the option of sending unencrypted HTTP traffic.